Social Security's definition of "legally disabled" is different from that of other programs.

 The definition of legally disabled is the same for both programs.

-These federal programs are available only to those who meet Social Security's definition of "disability," which is different from the disability definitions used by Medicaid and most private disability insurance policies.
+These federal programs are available only to those who meet Social Security's definition of "disability," which is different from the disability definitions used by government programs (like workers' comp and short-term disability) and private disability insurance policies.
 The Social Security Administration defines disability as:

 SSA decides whether you meet this definition by following a five-step process.